Query a subgraph

 - Or was something different than you anticipated?

-Try tinkering with the GraphQL query and update your structs
+Try tinkering with the GraphQL query and update your structs as necessary.

 Good luck Rustacean!